vitaminwater/rotonde/README.md

-action exists, any module connected to `rotonde`, whatever the language its made with, can access this feature, the module does not even need to be present on the raspberryPI actually, you could also code from your machine, with you dev environment and your toolchain, all you have to do is get your code to connect the the PI's IP instead of localhost.
+action exists, any module connected to `rotonde`, whatever the language its made with, can access this feature, the module does not even need to be present on the raspberryPI actually, you could also code from your machine, with your dev environment and your toolchain, all you have to do is get your code to connect to the PI's IP instead of localhost.

 # Setup